 Ethan Allen Homestead – Burlington

 Only a short drive from downtown Burlington, the Ethan Allen Homestead offers hands-on history, spectacular scenery, and riverside picnic areas and walks.
-The Homestead provides a genuine slice of 18th century life, and an intimate look at Vermont's most colorful - and controversial founder.
-Ethan Allen, who has become a folk hero in Vermont, was an unusually flamboyant backwoodsman-turned-statesman from Connecticut.
-He was one of the early inhabitants of Burlington, where he lived on his property in the Winooski River Intervale from 1787 until his death in 1789.
+The Homestead provides a genuine slice of 18th century life, and an intimate look at Vermont's most colorful founder.
+Ethan Allen, who has become a folk hero in Vermont, was an unusually flamboyant backwoodsman-turned-statesman from Connecticut and one of the early inhabitants of Burlington.
 He is best known for the capture of Fort Ticonderoga at the outbreak of the Revolutionary War and his leadership of the Green Mountain Boys.
-The museum and house are open on a limited basis during the warm months, but the homestead and grounds are always open from sunrise to sunset.
+The museum and house are open on a limited basis during the warm months, but the grounds are always open from sunrise to sunset.

 Built in the late 1880s, this monument is a dedication to the famous Battle of Bennington that took place during the Revolutionary war in 1777.
-It was at this location the American Colonists maintained a store of weapons and food, which British General Burgoyne knew was critical to capture in order to restock his own troops.
-The monument is a 306-foot-tall stone obelisk.
-It is located north of VT Rte 9, about 4 miles east of the New York border.
-An elevator takes visitors to the observation floor for spectacular views of historic Bennington and three states.
+Here the American Colonists maintained a store of weapons and food, which British General Burgoyne needed to restock his troops.
+The monument is a 306-foot-tall stone obelisk north of VT Rte 9, about 4 miles east of the New York border.
+An elevator takes visitors to the observation floor for spectacular views of Bennington and three states.
 A diorama and several interpretive exhibits are on the ground floor.
-Statues of John Stark, Seth Warner and other notable monuments adorn the grounds.
-Tickets can be purchased for a small fee in the gift shop that specializes in historical items relating to the Battle of Bennington and Vermont.
+A gift shop specializes in historical items relating to the Battle of Bennington and Vermont.
 Open mid-April to October 31, daily, 9 a.m.-5 p.m.

 Abbe Museum – Bar Harbor